-You just had Ting's "crazy fast fiber internet" installed, and our technician ran a speed test to show you just how fast it is.
-Here's a real-world result that our Gigabit customers can achieve, when tested via an Ethernet connection:
+You just had Ting's "crazy fast fiber internet" installed and our technician ran a speed test to show you exactly how fast it is.

-- Ping is how quickly the server responds to your request (from you, to them, back to you)
+- Ping is how quickly a server responds to a request (from you, to them, back to you)

 - Jitter is variation in that ping -- in other words, consistency

 What are download and upload speeds?

 Speed is how fast you can download or upload information.
 Downloading is when you receive information (from somewhere else, to you) and Uploading is when you send information back out (from you, to somewhere else).

 When you stream a movie, you're receiving content from the internet.
 You're downloading the movie from their servers.
 When you're posting an album to social media, they're going from you out to the rest of the world.
 You're uploading the photos.

 Speed is commonly expressed in "Megabits per second" or Mbps.
 The more Mbps you have, the faster you can send or receive.